Mjohnwright/readme/README.md

 ## Clone

-In order to make changes and addition to the code, you must clone it to your local machine.
+In order to make changes and additions to the code, you must clone it to your local machine.

 Here is how to clone: